History

 • History topics begin with a pre-assessment of current knowledge and skills, from which a learning sequence is constructed.

-• Our spiral curriculum is progressive in skills and knowledge with key vocabulary underpinning topics, which is subsequently built upon through topics and year groups
+• Our spiral curriculum is progressive in skills and knowledge with key vocabulary and concepts underpinning topics, which is subsequently built upon through the year and between year groups to connect prior, current and future learning.

-• Key areas of learning are revisited regularly and links are made within and between topics which supports our children’s learning through spaced repetition and learning flashbacks.
-This formative assessment is used to inform future lessons in the learning sequence to help children to gather a broad and deep understanding of the topic.
+• Key areas of learning are revisited regularly and links are made within and between topics which supports all children’s learning through spaced repetition and learning flashbacks.
+This formative assessment is used to inform future lessons in the learning sequence to help all learners to gather a broad and deep understanding of the topic.

 • Progress pauses are planned for mid-way through a topic, where the ‘big question’ will be initially answered with children’s current knowledge and understanding.
 This will indicate the progress that children are making and how secure their understanding is developing.
 This information will be used to identify whether any areas already taught need additional coverage either through added teaching or use of flashbacks to secure knowledge.

-• Vulnerable groups of learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.
+• All learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.

 • Classroom working walls reflect the learning journey of the class, highlighting key knowledge and skill development as well as specific vocabulary.
 Working walls may also identify links between previously learnt topics to help make connections between key themes.